 The Luna cryptographic module is a multi-chip stand-alone module as defined by FIPS PUB 140-2 section 4.5.
 The module is enclosed in a strong metal enclosure that provides tamper-response.
-Any tampering that might compromise a module's security is detectable by visual inspection of the two tamper evident seals (installed at the time of manufacturing) that are located on the module, see Figure 3-2.
-The Security Officer should perform this visual inspection of the tamper evident seals.
+Any tampering that might compromise a module's security is detectable by visual inspection of the tamper evident labels of the module.
+Refer to Section 3.10.1 Tamper Evident Labels for more information on the tamper evident labels.

 Opening or removing the enclosure will cause a tamper signal and the module will respond as described below.
 Within the metal enclosure, a hard opaque epoxy covers the circuitry of the cryptographic module.
 Attempts to remove this epoxy will cause sufficient damage to the cryptographic module so that it is rendered inoperable.